Coronavirus travel restrictions from China to NZ extended for 8 days

 "Our border response is in line with Australia, the US and a range of other countries.
 It is a responsible approach to assist international efforts to contain this disease, and to protect New Zealand and the Pacific Islands.

-"Imposing travel restrictions is not a decision that was taken lightly, but in the end this is a matter of public health," Dr Clark said.
+"Imposing travel restrictions is not a decision that was taken lightly, but in the end this is a matter of public health," Clark said.

+The Ministry of Health said yesterday that the number of passengers arriving directly in New Zealand from mainland China had fallen from around 2000 a day to 500 a day.

+Just over 3000 people who left China after February 2 have registered with Healthline and are in self-isolation in New Zealand.